Staphylococcus/brain-from-brane/docs/01-pattern-realism/1a-pathway-emergence.md

-# **1.a.
-From Organizational Information to Semantic Information: A Pathway of Emergence**
+# ⚙️ 1.a.
+From Organizational Information to Semantic Information: A Pathway of Emergence
+*Low Altitude Analysis*

+📍 **Altitude**: Low (0-1,000 feet) - Detailed Analysis

 ## Contents
 - [I. Foundation: Stable Structures and Inherent Patterns](#i-foundation-stable-structures-and-inherent-patterns)